BugShot Privacy Policy

 InformationWhen collectedPurpose

-LLM provider settings (base URL, API key, model)When configuring the AI draft featureCalling the LLM API
+LLM provider settings (base URL, API key, model)When configuring the AI draft / AI styling featureCalling the LLM API

-On browsers that support Chrome's built-in AI (Prompt API), drafts can be generated with the on-device model without any external API call.
+On browsers that support Chrome's built-in AI (Prompt API), drafts and CSS change suggestions can be generated with the on-device model without any external API call.
 In that case, data never leaves your device and no separate API key is required.

 Anonymous Usage Analytics